ESGP 2024-2025 Graduate Handbook

 MS

-Each MS student is required to enroll in and attend the ESGP seminar (Env Sci 7899) for at least 3 semesters.
-During two of these semesters, students are expected to make a presentation.
-There are two types of seminar presentations: entry and exit presentations.
+Each MS student is required to enroll in and attend the ESGP seminar (Env Sci 7899) for a minimum of 3 semesters.
+During two of these semesters, students are expected to give an entry presentation and an exit presentation.
+The other semester(s) do not have a presentation requirement.
 The entry presentation should provide the student's tentative research plans, or the background to their work (derived from literature reviews, prior research in their lab, their own preliminary data, etc.) and hypotheses.
 The exit presentation should provide some results from their research work, which may be preliminary results, results and discussion from their research, or final results that are included in the thesis.
 It is preferable that the entry presentation take place during the first year of study, and that the exit presentation will take place at some point during the last 3 semesters before graduation.
 The exit presentation must be presented at a different and later semester than the entry presentation.
 The student-submitted "Application to Graduate" will not be approved until the exit seminar presentation is scheduled.
 Failure to present in the ESGP seminar will be considered "lack of reasonable progress" and permission to graduate will be rescinded.
 Participation in the ESGP Graduate Student Poster Forum (held during our recruiting day) can count as student’s entry presentation, but not the exit presentation.

 PhD

-Each doctoral student is required to register for and attend the ESGP seminar (Env Sci 7899) for at least 3 semesters, where there are three required presentations.
+Each doctoral student is required to register for and attend the ESGP seminar (Env Sci 7899) for a minimum of 3 semesters, where there are three required presentations.
 The three seminar presentations are: entry, interdisciplinary project, and exit presentations.
 The entry presentation should provide the student's tentative research plans, or the background to their work and hypotheses (derived from literature reviews, prior research in their lab, their own preliminary data, etc.).
 The interdisciplinary project presentation seminar should provide: 1) relevant background, 2) goals, objectives, hypotheses (as appropriate), 3) proposed methods, and 4) the implications of their work, including expected advances in environmental science and management.
 The exit presentation should provide some results from their research work, which may be preliminary results, results and discussion from a technical paper they published, or final results that are included in the dissertation (typically from one chapter).
 It is preferable that the entry presentation will take place during the first year of study, the interdisciplinary project presentation will take place between year two and three, and that the exit presentation will take place at some point during the last two semesters before graduation.
 The student-submitted "Application to Graduate" will not be approved until the exit seminar presentation is scheduled.
 Failure to present any of these seminars will be considered "lack of reasonable progress" and permission to graduate will be rescinded.

 MS Plan of Study